Pomax/BezierInfo-2/docs/chapters/bsplines/content.en-GB.md

 ## Open vs. closed paths

-Much like poly-Béziers, B-Splines can be either open, running from the first point to the last point, or closed, where the first and last point are *the same point*.
-However, because B-Splines are an interpolation of curves, not just point, we can't simply make the first and last point the same, we need to link a few point point: for an order `d` B-Spline, we need to make the last `d` point the same as the first `d` points.
-And the easiest way to do this is to simply append `points.splice(0,d)` to `points`.
-Done!
+Much like poly-Béziers, B-Splines can be either open, running from the first point to the last point, or closed, where the first and last point are the same coordinate.
+However, because B-Splines are an interpolation of curves, not just points, we can't simply make the first and last point the same, we need to link as many points as are necessary to form "a curve" that the spline performs interpolation with.
+As such, for an order `d` B-Spline, we need to make the first and last `d` points the same.
+This is of course hardly more work than before (simply append `points.splice(0,d)` to `points`) but it's important to remember that you need more than just a single point.

-Of course if we want to manipulate these kind of curves we need to make sure to mark them as "closed" so that we know the coordinate for `points[0]` and `points[n-k]` etc. are the same coordinate, and manipulating one will equally manipulate the other, but programming generally makes this really easy by storing references to coordinates (or other linked values such as coordinate weights, discussed in the NURBS section) rather than separate coordinate objects.
+Of course if we want to manipulate these kind of curves we need to make sure to mark them as "closed" so that we know the coordinate for `points[0]` and `points[n-k]` etc. don't just happen to have the same x/y values, but really are the same coordinate, so that manipulating one will equally manipulate the other, but programming generally makes this really easy by storing references to points, rather than copies (or other linked values such as coordinate weights, discussed in the NURBS section) rather than separate coordinate objects.

 ## Manipulating the curve through the knot vector